 Coherent Beam Combining

 The term coherent beam combining (also called coherent beam addition) denotes one class of techniques within the more general technique of power scaling by beam combining.
-The goal is to combine several high-power laser beams so as to obtain a single beam not only with correspondingly higher power but also with more or less preserved beam quality and thus with increased radiance (brightness).
+The goal is to combine several high-power laser beams so as to obtain a single beam not only with correspondingly higher power but also with approximately preserved beam quality and thus with increased radiance (brightness).
 Coherent combining also preserves the spectral bandwidth.
 An alternative class of techniques, discussed in a separate article, is spectral beam combining.

 Side-by-side Combining Versus Filled-aperture Techniques

 Techniques of coherent beam combining can be subdivided into

 - side-by-side combining (tiled aperture) techniques, using a kind of phased array, leading to a larger beam size but reduced divergence

 - filled-aperture techniques, where several beams are combined into a single beam with the same beam size and divergence, using e.g. some kind of <$N × 1$> grating splitter.

 A special case of a filled-aperture technique is coherent polarization beam combining .
 Here, one can have only two input beams.
 However, as the output polarization is linear, one can repeat the combination as required.

 Techniques for side-by-side combining can be implemented with fiber arrays, for example.
 They may have been inspired by the earlier implementation of phased-array antennas in radio frequency and microwave transmitters and receivers.
 In the optical domain, the realization is more difficult due to the much smaller wavelength, which introduces correspondingly tighter mechanical tolerances.

 In any case, mutual coherence of the combined beams is essential; typically the relative phase deviations need to be well below 1 rad r.m.s.
 This is illustrated for both mentioned sub-classes with two examples, which may not be ideal in a practical sense but conceptually simple: